 Permission to obtain unpublished data must be sought from the NT DoH and the Department of Health via the AlHW.
-Depending on the data requested, approvals from relevant ethics committees of the Northern Territory may be required.
+As well, approvals from relevant ethics committees of the Northern Territory could be required.

 Timeliness:

 Accessibility:

 Interpretability:

 The reports contain relevant definitions and information about caveats or aspects that readers should be aware of when interpreting the data.
 Footnotes are included where relevant to provide further details or caveats.
 Reference material containing information about the programs and data collection accompany each report.
 Readers are advised to consider all supporting and contextual information to ensure appropriate interpretation of analyses presented by the AIHW.